-The assistant to the city adminstrator is an entry-level management-track position.
+The management analyst position is an entrylevel, management-track position.
 It is not a permanent position; it is typically created when staff development and succession planning needs warrant.
-During FY18, the City experienced turnover in the Finance Analyst position, and determined that it would be an ideal time to reinstitute this position.
-This primary goal of this position is to learn the operations of the City in order to assume management responsibilities within the first 6-12 months.
+During FY19, the City experienced turnover in administration, and determined that it would be an ideal time to reinstitute this position.
+This primary goal of this position is special projects; this position also currently manages accounts recievable.